 The entries will be judged by an internal committee and then forwarded to an external committee of representative experts from several Dutch universities and institutions.

 We will judge the entries on criteria such as feasibility (technically, legally and practically), how the KB data will be showcased and used and whether the end results are of use for a wider community.
 Next to this, we will also look at the originality and quality of the proposal and the amount of support needed (and in this case, more is not necessarily worse!).

 What happens if you submit a plagiarized project?

 When we notice your your project is plagiarized, we will not consider your application for placement.
 You are responsible for the originality and authenticity of the project, but we will keep our eyes open.

-What happens to any software I write for my project?
+What happens to the data I collect/produce in my project?